fbernutz/die-himmelstraeumerin-blog/Content/posts/2022-01-01-thoughts-about-2021.md

 <h2 id="quit-job">I quit my very first job and now... what?</h2>

 The year definitely started with a low for me.
-I couldn’t concentrate and was restless, driveless and emotional very quickly.
+I couldn’t focus and was restless, driveless and emotional very quickly.
 I’ve quit my very first job with lots of emotions inside me.
 I’ve read somewhere that you’re more attached to your first job than others.
 I can say it wasn’t an easy decision but I needed a change.
 So, without having an alternative in sight, I quit my job.

 I needed time to get some distance and to be able to think clearly again.
 "What’s next?" was a question I was asking myself a lot.
 Should I continue developing iOS apps or try out something totally different?
 Maybe working as harvester?
 Selling ice cream?
 Doing some volunteer work?
 Helping others? **Working on something that really matters?** I tried to find something like that half-hearted, but nothing worked out.
 Perhaps because I didn’t really try hard enough.